The best iPad keyboard: convert your iPad into a sophisticated workspace

 Reasons to avoid

-Earlier this year, Apple's brought out a revamped Magic Keyboard specifically for the 2024 iPad Pro, with its powerful M4 chip.
-This new model stands out for its stunning design, which closely resembles a MacBook and feels even more refined.
+Last year Apple brought out a revamped Magic Keyboard specifically for the 2024 iPad Pro, with its powerful M4 chip.
+This model stands out for its stunning design, which closely resembles a MacBook and feels even more refined.
 It features a unique silver metal and white keycap combination, a slimmer chassis, and a noticeable weight reduction.

-Other improvements include a full function key row, which was previously missing, and a larger, more comfortable trackpad with haptic feedback.
-The trackpad is now nearly silent and offers precise multi-finger gestures.
-The keyboard's typing experience is comparable to, and in some cases even better than, MacBook keyboards.
+Other improvements on the standard Magic Keyboard include a full function key row, and a larger, more comfortable trackpad with haptic feedback.
+The trackpad is nearly silent and offers precise multi-finger gestures.
+The typing experience is comparable to, and in some cases even better than, MacBook keyboards.

-At $299 for the 11-inch and $349 for the 13-inch version, this keyboard is pretty darned expensive.
+At $299 / £299 for the 11-inch and $349 / £349 for the 13-inch version, this keyboard is pretty darned expensive.
 But if you want the absolute best for your iPad Pro 2024, then this is it.
-(If not, our more affordable number one choice will still work fine.)
+(If not, our cheaper, number one choice will still work fine.)

 3. Logitech Slim Folio Pro iPad Case with Keyboard